 Saving money for retirement or a major purchase can be difficult, especially if you’re still paying off student loans, credit card bills and other kinds of debt.
 If one of your goals for the year is to become a super saver, it might help to start small.
 Aiming to save $10,000 or $15,000 in a year might seem daunting, but breaking that goal up into chunks can make it easier to attain.
-Here’s how you can start saving money every month.
+And even a small amount of money can really grow over time – a savings calculator can help you see just how much.
+Once you are ready, we have some tips for how you can start saving money every month.

 Evaluate Your Financial Situation